LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/campaigns-android.md

 ### Notes & Best Practices

-* To start a conversation with a specific campaign and engagement, a `CampaignInfo` object should be provided to the `ConversationViewParams` object.
+* To start a conversation with a specific campaign and engagement, provide a `CampaignInfo` object to the `ConversationViewParams` object.

 * A monitoring session is a 6-hours window.
 All SDEs that report during the session get aggregated.